Who is Leo and how can he help?

 - Like Board: prioritize based on articles you’ve saved to boards

-- Business Events: prioritize product launches, funding events, mergers and acquisitions, IPOs, partnerships, New patents, Regulatory changes, etc.
+- Strategic Moves: prioritize product launches, funding events, mergers and acquisitions, IPOs, partnerships, New patents, Regulatory changes, etc.

 - Security Skills: prioritize articles related to critical software vulnerabilities, malware threats, threat actor groups, Mitre ATT&CK and specific vendors as well as the option to use the Leo CVE Dashboard